GSMUTNSR/book_codes/README.md

 .
 A bug was found in a+ a~ matrix elements : some values were missing in the output files and a+[p].a~[p] was not appearing on screen.
 It has been corrected.

 .
 There was a bug when copying TBMEs to a file.
 Reading TBMEs was correct.
-The bug has been fixed and input files slightly reworked.
+The bug has been fixed and input file slightly reworked.

 .
-A few array routine members were not correct when using many-dimensional arrays, which were then never used in that situation.
+A few almost never used array routine members were not correct when using many-dimensional arrays.
 It is corrected.

 _ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.